ssbc/go-ssb/README.md

 A recipient_key could be:
 - a private key for a group (symmetric key)
 - a double-ratchet derived key for an individual
-  - this option requires more info in the header_extensions + extensions
+  - this option requires more info in the `header_extensions` + [extensions][e]

 Note these slots have no HMAC.
-This is because if you successfully extract `msg_key` from one of these slots you can immediately confirm if you can decrypt the `header_box`, which has an HMAC, which will confirm whether you have the correct key
+This is because if you successfully extract `msg_key` from one of these slots you can immediately confirm if you can decrypt the [header_box][hb], which has an HMAC, which will confirm whether you have the correct key

 ### extensions

 ...WIP

-This is where things like keys for double-ratchet like communication will go for features.
+This is where things like keys for double-ratchet-like communication will go.
+This section might also contain padding.

 ### body_box